English | Spanish

 If you believe your child needs to restart, you as a parent have the right to make this decision but you must submit a request to repeat before enrolling in the next grade.
 You can find the steps you must take here.

-Given the disruptions of the 2022-2023 school year, the Texas Legislature has given parents new rights to make this decision for the upcoming school year.
+The Texas Legislature has given parents new rights to make this decision for the upcoming school year.
 The decision as to whether your child needs to repeat a grade, from Pre-K – 3rd grade in the upcoming school year is your decision to make as a parent.

 These grades are an important year for students to develop socially and learn skills that prepare them to succeed in the classroom.